fzi-forschungszentrum-informatik/P3IV/docs/sections/usage.md

   "type": "constant_velocity"

 ```
 The first entry ``"dataset"`` defines the name of the dataset, if a dataset is used as source.
 The entry ``"temporal"`` defines the system-wide temporal parameters such as prediction & planning horizon, sampling interval.
 After these keys, module settings are listed.
-The last entry in every module setting is the key ``"type"`` and define the catkin package to import frome.
+The last entry in every module setting is the key ``"type"`` and define the catkin package to import from.
 Other entries present in the current ``settings.yaml`` define the default parameters on motion limits, uncertainties etc.

 Independent of the defined configurations in these two files, every module written by the users can contain other configuration files.
 This is up to the user.
 The users can also modify and extend these settings to match their needs.